 Discover more of Yeats’s greatest poetry with The Major Works including poems, plays, and critical prose (Oxford World’s Classics).
-For more discussion of his work, see our analysis of Yeats’s ‘Among School Children’, our summary of his sonnet about Leda and Zeus, and our thoughts on his ‘The Lake Isle of Innisfree’.
+For more discussion of poetry, see our tips for the close reading of poetry, our summary of Yeats’s sonnet about Leda and Zeus, and our thoughts on his ‘The Lake Isle of Innisfree’.

 Image: W. B. Yeats in 1911, by George Charles Beresford; Wikimedia Commons.